caente/convex-hull/README.md

 An implementation of Graham's Scanning(http://www.personal.kent.edu/~rmuhamma/Compgeometry/MyCG/ConvexHull/GrahamScan/grahamScan.htm) in Scala and Java 8

-The tests actually creates data sets for plotting in Octave/Matlab
+The tests actually create data sets for plotting in Octave/Matlab